Jane Austen's House

 Our driver-guided tour, Jane Austen's England, is perfect for those with a short amount of time.
 If you have more time, visit Chawton and Winchester Cathedral (Jane Austen's grave) and stay overnight at Chewton Glen Hotel.
 The following day can continue with the Austen theme by touring and staying overnight in the City of Bath.
-We would suggest the Royal Crescent Hotel for your accommodation.
-There is a wide choice of accommodation in the UK; Cottages, Manor House Hotels and traditional Guest Houses.
+We would suggest the Royal Crescent Hotel for your accommodation and the alternative Bath Priory Hotel, on the edge of the city with a fabulous restaurant.

 If this is your first time to England, we would recommend a custom version of our Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting-off-the-beaten-path.
 Our Classic tour of Ireland is a good place to start for the first trip to Ireland, and we suggest the Classic tour of Scotland for your first trip to the bonny Highlands.